StorjOld/metachains/README.md

     dtc.block_count()        # Returns the number of blocks in the chain.

+    dtc.balance()            # Returns the wallet balance.

+    dtc.address(account)     # Returns an address for the given account.

     dtc.blocks(index, n)     # Generates n blocks in the chain,
                              # starting from index.